 A stem master offers more control in dynamics, colour, stereo imaging and eq over the individual stems, eliminating the need for making sacrifices in the final master.

-All work is currently digitally mastered with high end plugins.
 Please get in touch for a friendly chat about your projects!

 I had Alex master one of my tracks and I couldn't be happier with the job he did on it.
 He was very responsive and made great efforts to have the track sounding perfect.
 I didn't have to tell much because he just understood the direction I wanted to go.
 I look forward to working with him again.